katunilya/moona/README.rst

 mona
 ===============================================================================

-``mona`` is a library with a set of fairly simple point-free monads in Python Language
+``mona`` is an ASGI server framework that provides a set of guidelines on software development inspired by functional programming and monads.